Lieutenant-Colonel David Theodore Dobie

 Dorrien-Smith: Not bloody likely.

-Dobie made contact with the Dutch Resistance and played his part in planning the Pegasus I crossing on October 22nd that saw 138 men, mostly 1st Airborne, cross the Rhine and to safety.
-Dobie crossed the Rhine, with a great deal of difficulty, ahead of Pegasus I to make the final arrangements with Montgomery's 21st Army Group.
+Whilst in Ede, Dobie played an important part in planning the Pegasus I crossing on the 22nd October 1944, which saw 138 mostly 1st Airborne men safely cross the Rhine to the Allied lines.
+His arduous journey a week earlier enabled him to make the final arrangements for the crossing with the 21st Army Group.

 For Lieutenant-Colonel Dobie's conduct throughout the Battle of Arnhem and its aftermath, he was awarded the Militaire Willemsorde: